fbpx

 The public transportation system in NYC has been overseen by The Metropolitan Transportation Authority (MTA) since 1965, and it includes all the subway lines, buses, and the Long Island Rail Road (LIRR).
 It serves 15.3 million people across New York City, Long Island, and other surrounding areas

-The subway has been an indispensable system for New Yorkers since its opening to the general public in 1904, inaugurated under the leadership of then NYC Mayor George McClellan.
+Did you know?
+The subway opened to the general public in 1904, inaugurated under the leadership of then NYC Mayor George McClellan.
 At that time it was operated by the Interborough Rapid Transit Company (IRT), and it included 28 stations in the borough of Manhattan.
 It expanded to the Bronx the following year, Brooklyn in 1908, and to Queens in 1915.

 (See full size MTA subway map)